hemahemapathi/Project-Management-Tool-Backend/README.md

     -  Error Handling: Comprehensive error handling to ensure robust API responses.

-3.TECH STACK :
+3. TECH STACK :

     - Frontend: React.js (for reference, not included in this README)

     - Backend: Node.js, Express.js

     - Database: MongoDB

     - Authentication: JWT, Bcrypt

-4.INSTALLATION :
+4. INSTALLATION :

    Prerequisites

     - Node.js (v14 or later)

     - MongoDB (local installation or cloud service like MongoDB Atlas)

     - npm (comes with Node.js)

     - Set up environment variables: Create a .env file in the root directory and populate it with the following variables:

             _ PORT=5000
             _ MONGODB_URI=your_mongodb_connection_string
             _ JWT_SECRET=your_jwt_secret

     - Replace your_mongodb_connection_string with your MongoDB connection string.

     - Choose a strong secret for JWT_SECRET.

 5. The server will run at http://localhost:3000

 6. API ENDPOINTS  :

     a.
 Authentication :